-How Do You Get Free or Discounted Products?
+How Do You Get Free or Discounted Products in Exchange for Reviews?

 There are quite a few websites out there that were offering free or discounted products in exchange for a product review.
 It has been a great way to get things that you need or want at extremely low prices.
 The company sends you the product and your provide your feedback on it.

 The two sites that I have been using for a while now are AMZ Review Trader and SnagShout.
 They are both fantastic sites that are still operating, even though the rules have changed.